lorepirri/jekyll-theme-simple-blog/README.md

 source "https://rubygems.org"

-gem 'jekyll', '3.1.2' # this is the Jekyll version we are working with gem 'nokogiri', '1.6.7.2'
+gem 'jekyll', '3.1.2' # this is the Jekyll version we are working with
+# gem 'nokogiri', '1.6.7.2'
 ```

-_**Note:** Nokogiri is a dependency that might cause errors if it's not explicitly added to the script._
+_**Note:** Nokogiri is a dependency that might cause errors if it's not explicitly added to the script.
+If you face building errors, uncomment it._

 ### Jekyll configuration